tushgpats/VSD_CMOS_WORKSHOP/README.md

 <h1> Day 1: Basics of NMOS Drain current (Id) vs Drain-to-source Voltage (Vds) </h1>

+The drain current (Id) of an NMOS transistor is a function of both the gate-to-source voltage (Vgs) and the drain-to-source voltage (Vds).
+Depending on the values of these voltages relative to the transistor’s threshold voltage (Vth), the device operates in one of three regions: cutoff, linear (triode), or saturation.
+Each region has distinct electrical behavior, which is fundamental to digital and analog circuit design.

 <img width="473" height="342" alt="cmosvsdday1pic1" src="https://github.com/user-attachments/assets/1bb8f41a-bad9-4bf3-8b10-d749d3d25ed3" />